-Posted by Tina Lymberis over 7 years ago
+Posted by Tina Lymberis about 8 years ago

 Even though I had completed a similar seminar last year, the 15-day permaculture design course this September at Mali Veni in Athens with Darren Doherty from Australia, was something else.
 Of course, because I have a relatively small experience on the topics of permaculture, the learning curve was quite constructive because I was building on existing foundations of knowledge and experience, but still, I feel that certain messages were planted deep in my consciousness that hadn’t settled within me before or I somehow saw things from a new perspective this time.
 This is in addition to expanding my family with all the people I met there!